Topic: Plant Transport Subtopic: Transpiration

 Learn also:

-- What is an inhaler?
+- What is heart transplant?

 - Why are plant roots important?